-Fig. 11.
-Motion-induced Doppler shift is not uniform in a wideband acoustic system.
+Fig. 15.11 Motion-induced Doppler shift is not uniform in a wideband acoustic system

-The way in which these distortions affect signal detection depends on the actual value of the factor a.
-For comparison, let us look at a highly mobile radio system: at 160 km/h (100 mph), $a = 1.5 \cdot 10^{-7}$.
-This value is low enough that Doppler spreading can be neglected.
 In other words, there is no need to account for it explicitly in symbol synchronization.
-The error made in doing so is only 1/1000 of a bit per 10,000 bits.
-In contrast to this situation, a stationary acoustic system may experience unintentional motion at 0.5 m/s (1 knot), which would account for $a = 3 \cdot 10^{-4}$.
+The error made in doing so is only 10^{-3} of a bit per $10\,000$ bit.
+In contrast to this situation, a stationary acoustic system may experience unintentional motion at $0.5\,\text{m/s}$ (1 kt), which would account for $a=3\cdot10^{-4}$.
 For an AUV moving at several m/s (submarines can move much faster), the factor a will be on the order of 10^{-3} , a value that cannot be ignored.

-Non-negligible motion-induced Doppler shifting and spreading thus emerge as another major factor that distinguishes an acoustic channel from the mobile radio channel, and dictates the need for explicit phase and delay synchronization in all but stationary systems [10].
-In multi-carrier systems, Doppler effect creates a particularly severe distortion.
-Unlike in the radio systems, where time compression/dilation is negligible and the Doppler shift appears equal for all frequencies within the signal bandwidth, in an acoustic system each frequency component may experience a markedly different Doppler shift, creating a non-uniform Doppler distortion across the signal bandwidth [44].
+Nonnegligible motion-induced Doppler shifting and spreading thus emerge as another major factor that distinguishes an acoustic channel from the mobile radio channel, and dictates the need for explicit phase and delay synchronization in all but stationary systems [15.10].
+In multicarrier systems, the Doppler effect creates a particularly severe distortion.
+Unlike in radio systems, where time compression/dilation is negligible and the Doppler shift appears equal for all frequencies within the signal bandwidth, in an acoustic system each frequency component may experience a markedly different Doppler shift, creating a nonuniform Doppler distortion across the signal bandwidth [15.44].

-D. Time Variability: Random Effects (Fading)
+15.4.4 Time Variability: Random Effects (Fading)

-Inherent channel changes range from the very large-scale, slow variations that occur seasonally (e.g. the change in sound speed profile from winter to summer) or daily (e.g. the change of water depth due to tides) to the small-scale, fast variations that are often caused by the rapid motion of the sea surface (waves) or the system itself.
+Inherent channel changes range from the very large-scale, slow variations that occur seasonally (e.g., the change in sound speed profile from winter to summer) or daily (e.g., the change of water depth due to tides) to the small-scale, fast variations that are often caused by the rapid motion of the sea surface (waves) or the system itself.
 Many of these variations appear as random, and as such require an additional stage of modeling, namely statistical modeling.

 The distinction between various scales is meaningful from the viewpoint of the duration of communication signals.
-While the large-scale phenomena affect average signal power, causing it to vary over longer periods of time (many data packets), small-scale phenomena affect the instantaneous signal level, causing it to vary over shorter periods of time (few data packets, or bits of the same data packet).
-In light of system design, it is also useful to distinguish between those variations that are slow enough to admit a feedback by which the receiver can inform the transmitter of the change, and those that are too fast to be conveyed over the time it takes the signal to propagate from one end of the link to another.
-In this sense, modeling of the large-scale phenomena is meaningful for adaptive power control and modulation (which are performed at the transmitter in response to delayed feedback), while modeling of the small-scale phenomena is important for adaptive signal processing at the receiver (channel estimation, equalization).
-It is also important to note that the apparently random channel variation can be a consequence of both the changes in the physical parameters of the environment (sounds speed profile, surface scattering, internal waves) and the changes in the placement of the system within a given environment (transmitter/receiver displacement due to intentional motion or drifting with currents, etc.).
-Note also that these effects will differ across different environments, e.g. deep or shallow water, tropical or ice-covered regions.
+While large-scale phenomena affect average signal power, causing it to vary over longer periods of time (many data packets), small-scale phenomena affect the instantaneous signal level, causing it to vary over shorter periods of time (few data packets, or bits of the same data packet).
+In light of system design, it is also useful to distinguish between those variations that are slow enough to admit a feedback by which the receiver can inform the transmitter of the change, and those that are too fast to be conveyed over the time it takes the signal to propagate from one end of the link to the other.
+In this sense, modeling of large-scale phenomena is meaningful for adaptive power control and modulation (which are performed at the transmitter in response to delayed feedback), while modeling of small-scale phenomena is important for adaptive signal processing at the receiver (channel estimation, equalization).
+It is also important to note that the apparently random channel variation can be a consequence of both the changes in the physical parameters of the environment (sound speed profile, surface scattering, internal waves) and the changes in the placement of the system within a given environment (transmitter/receiver displacement due to intentional motion or drifting with currents, etc.).
+Note also that these effects will differ across different environments, e.g., deep or shallow water, tropical, or ice-covered regions.